-Consider the second, 'beauty-line' pose in Figure 1.
-It is unlikely that such a pose would be found with a traditional IK or optimization algorithm.
+Consider the second, 'beauty-line' pose above.
+It is unlikely that such poses would be found with a traditional IK or optimization algorithm.
 The joint angles are intentionally being varied from their central value.
 Furthermore, in a single kinematic chain, some limbs are being rotated towards a goal while others are being rotated away from it.
 While not optimal, such movements have a clear expressive impact.